Peer-to-peer lending has become an area of interest for yield-seeking investors in recent years as savings and bond rates continue to disappoint.

 How peer-to-peer investing works

 Peer-to-peer is essentially non-bank banking.
 Just like banking, peer-to-peer is about making loans and returning the proceeds of those loans to investors, but peer-to-peer cuts out the “middle man,” which is the banker.
-Rather than investing your money through a bank—in the form of money market funds and certificates of deposit—you actually invest directly in the loans taken out by borrowers on peer-to-peer platforms like LendingClub and Prosper.
+Rather than investing your money through a bank—in the form of money market funds and certificates of deposit—you actually invest directly in the loans taken out by borrowers on peer-to-peer platforms like Prosper.

 For example, borrowers come to peer-to-peer lending sites and fill out a loan application.
 They provide basic information, including loan amount and the purpose of the loan, as well as a general evaluation of their credit.
 That information is then made available to prospective investors, who can choose which loans they want to invest in.